Research Data: Recent submissions

 -

-Social influence on Tobacco Use in Sexual and Gender Minority Populations Search StrategyTo identify studies to include or consider for this rapid review, the review team worked with a medical librarian (TN) to develop detailed search strategies for each database.
+Bronchoscopy in Hematopoietic Stem Cell Transplant Patients Systematic Review Search StrategyTo identify studies to include or consider for this systematic review, the review team worked with a librarian (TN) to develop detailed search strategies for each database.
 The PRISMA-S extension was followed for search reporting.
-The medical librarian (TN) developed the search for PubMed (NLM) and translated the search for every database searched.
-The PubMed (NLM) search strategy was reviewed by the research team to check for accuracy and term relevancy, and all final searches were peer-reviewed by another medical librarian following the PRESS Peer Review of Electronic Search Strategies checklist.
-The Transgender search hedge used in this search was borrowed from the Library Resources for Transgender Topics libguide (1).
-The databases included in this search are PubMed (NLM), PsycInfo (EbscoHost), Applied Social Sciences Index & Abstracts (ProQuest), and Cochrane CENTRAL (Wiley) using a combination of keywords and subject headings.
-A grey literature search included the clinical trials registries (clinicaltrials.gov) and WHO ICTRP (https://trialsearch.who.int/), MedRxiv (https://medrxiv.org) and the TRIP Pro medical database (tripdatabase.com) websites.
-No limits were used in this search.
-All final searches were performed on June 29, 2022 by the librarian and were fully reported (TN).
-The full search strategies as reported by the librarian are provided in Appendix.
+The librarian (TN) developed the search for PubMed (NLM) and translated the search for every database searched.
+The PubMed (NLM) search strategy was reviewed by the research team to check for accuracy and term relevancy.
+All final searches were peer-reviewed by another librarian (SB) following the Peer Review of Electronic Search Strategies (PRESS checklist).
+The search was limited by date from 1994 to Present.

 -